microsoft/ms-identity-conditional-access-for-compliance/README.md

 1. Demo or Trial M365 Tenant
 2. Sample Application and Visual Studio
 3. 1 x Tenant Administrator account with appropriate admin rights in the M365 tenant
-4. 1 x Test User account in with the appropriate AAD licenses assigned in the M365 Tenant
+4. 1 x Test User account in with the appropriate Microsoft Entra ID licenses assigned in the M365 Tenant
 5. 1 x iOS/Android device supported by Microsoft Authenticator

 ### Scenario Setup Steps